-1.18 Most people choose to vote in person at their polling station.
-Any person on the polling station's electoral register can vote in a parish or community council election at the polling station, unless:

-- they are a registered postal voter - they are a registered proxy voter and their proxy has already voted for them or has applied to vote on their behalf by post - they are not 18 years of age or older on polling day - they are registered as an overseas elector
+- 1.18 Most people choose to vote in person at their polling station.
+Any person on the polling station's electoral register can vote in a parish or community council election at the polling station, unless: - they are a registered postal voter - they are a registered proxy voter and their proxy has already voted for them or has applied to vote on their behalf by post - they are not 18 years of age or older on polling day - they are registered as an overseas elector

-The Returning Officer will match up postal voting documents received separately, provided the statement is completed correctly and received by the close of poll.
-1.19 Electors will receive a poll card before the election telling them where and when to vote.
-Electors do not need to take their poll card to the polling station in order to vote.

-1.20 Registered postal voters cannot be issued with a ballot paper at the polling station, but they can return their completed postal ballot pack to their polling station on polling day.
+- 1.19 Electors will receive a poll card before the election telling them where and when to vote.
+Electors do not need to take their poll card to the polling station in order to vote. - 1.20 Registered postal voters cannot be issued with a ballot paper at the polling station, but they can return their completed postal ballot pack to their polling station on polling day.
 Alternatively, they may return their postal vote to certain other polling stations in the local authority area (the elections office will be able to provide details) or by hand to the Returning Officer at the elections office.
 Postal ballot packs returned to polling stations must be handed to polling station staff and not placed in the ballot box.